Parade

 A parade is a procession of people, usually organized along a street, often in costume, and often accompanied by marching bands, floats, or sometimes large balloons.
-Parades are held for a wide range of reasons, but are usually celebrations of some kind.
+Parades are held for a wide range of reasons, but are usually some variety of celebration.

-In British English, the term "parade" is usually reserved for either military parades or other occasions where participants march in formation; for celebratory occasions, the word procession is more usual.
-The term "parade" may also be used for multiple different subjects; for example, in the Canadian Armed Forces, "parade" is used both to describe the procession and in other informal connotations.
+The term "parade" is also used in different contexts; for example, in the Canadian Armed Forces, "parade" is used both to describe the procession and in other informal connotations.

-Protest demonstrations can also take the form of a parade, but such cases are usually referred to as a march instead.
+Protest demonstrations can also take the form of a parade, but these are usually referred to as a march instead.

+History

+The first parades date back to c.
+2000 BC, for religious or military purposes.
+The Babylonians celebrated Akitu by parading their deities and performing rituals.